nodogsplash/nodogsplash/docs/source/fas.rst

 **Note**:
 All addresses (with the exception of fasremoteip) are relative to the *client* device, even if the FAS is located remotely.

-When FAS is enabled, NDS automatically configures access to the FAS service.
+When FAS is enabled, NDS automatically configures firewall access to the FAS service.

 The FAS service must serve an http splash of its own to replace the NDS splash.html.

 Typically, the FAS service will be written in PHP or any other language that can provide dynamic web content.

 FAS can then provide an action form for the client, typically requesting login, or self account creation for login.